How much time does marching band take up?

 Did you say free clothes?!

 Yes!
-In addition to the use of a fantastic uniform for the season, each member gets classic CMB shirts, sweatpants, a baseball hat, a winter cap, and mesh shorts – to keep!
+In addition to the use of a fantastic uniform for the season, each member gets classic CMB shirts, sweatpants, a baseball hat, a winter cap, and athletic shorts – to keep!

 OK, OK, that sounds great!
 But I don’t have my own instrument – will I need to rent one?